UlrikDaae/Ulrik-Daae/README.md

 ### ➕ What I'm working on now
 **Course:** I am working towards DataCamps Data Analyst Associate certification.
 Currently I am working through the R curriuclum, soon moving on to SQL.

-2. I am working with the R-TidyTuesday datasets to get more practical data analysis experience.
+**Portfolio:** I am working with the R-TidyTuesday datasets to get more practical data analysis experience.

-3. Entry-level Tableau vizualisations.
+**Skills and programs** Entry-level Tableau vizualisations.